gullerya/object-observer/docs/cdn.md

 <script
   type="module"
   intergrity="hash"
-  corssorigin="anonymous"
+  crossorigin="anonymous"
   scr="https://libs.gullerya.com/object-observer/x.y.z/object-observer.min.js"></script>
 ```

-> Note: replace the `hash` with the relevant value as per version and min/non-min resource from the table above.
+> Note: replace the `hash` with the relevant value as per version and regular/minified resource from the table above.

 > Note: replace the `x.y.z` with the desired version, one of the listed in the [changelog](changelog.md).